December in the Garden - plants for December

-Jobs and tips for December in the garden, what's looking good, observations, plans.
+Jobs and tips for December in the garden

 Jobs and Tips

 Place any containers that contain shrubs or trees in a more sheltered position.
 Some such as palms and Cordylines will benefit from being tied up and wrapped in hessian sacking or horticultural fleece for protection (i.e. they might not survive if you don't).
 Others don't need to be placed out of sight which defeats the object somewhat, but will benefit from being put in a less exposed position so they don't get battered by the wind and rain so much.
-Bring out again to a more prominent position next spring when they're starting to grow again and the weather has calmed own.
+Closeness to buildings often gives a slightly warmer position, move them back to a more prominent position next spring when they're starting to grow again and the weather has calmed down.

 Likewise winter flowering pansies.
 They don't really start to perform until early spring and will look better the more sheltered they are, so don't make them face the worst.

 Prune overhanging trees and shrubs, cut stems back to the junction with another stem or right down to ground level so that the plant doesn't look too "stumpy".

 Grasses and other plants with ornamental seed heads should be left through the winter so the frost can pick them out on crisp sunny days.
 The dead parts of the plant will also help to protect dormant shoots hidden in the depths from the worst ravages of any frosts.

 Main tree and hedge planting time.
 Between now and the end of the year is the best time to plant any trees and hedging or other bare-rooted shrubs.
 These are best bought bare-rooted from nurseries, this way they will be dormant, but have a more extensive root system than those grown in containers.
 They should be planted as soon as you can so they spend the minimum time out of the ground.
 This applies in particular to ornamental cultivars which are less tolerant than most.

 Why bother?
 Why not wait until it's a bit warmer and more pleasant and plant out of containers?